Chesterfield Sports Stadium: History

 During the 1960s the track raced on Monday and Friday.
 The circuit was large with a circumference of 440 yards resulting in race distances of 285, 358, 453, 480, 510 and 700 yards.
 The hare system was an 'Inside Sumner' and races were both level break races (normal) and handicap races.

 By 1985 the stadium was owned by Albert Ullyett and J Liles and facilities had improved with veterinary surgeon attendance, a totalisator, car parking for 400 vehicles, a new stand and refreshment bar.
 Race distances had changed to 100, 290, 358, 452, 500, 700 and 880 yards and annual competitions were run over the four distances used for grading racing.
 Race nights were Monday, Wednesday and Friday and whippet racing also took place occasionally including a whippet Derby in November.

 Decline and closure

 The stadium was subject of a redevelopment application by the local football team in May 1998 but following a petition the application was refused and stadium owner Joan Ullyett continued the racing.
 The track eventually closed in November 2000 and became in a state of disrepair.
-The site today remains as unused land on Ryecroft Farm.
+The site was demolished in 2018 and is now home to the Heritage Green housing estate.